Tall Fescue Fertilization and Watering

-Tall Fescue will thrive on a regular a fertilizing schedule.
-Many schedules call for three to four applications a year, an early Fall, late Fall, and mid Spring application are typically the best.
+Tall Fescue fertilization should be done on a scheduled basis.
+Tall fescue lawns will thrive on a regular a fertilizing schedule.
+Many schedules call for three to four applications a year, an early Fall, late Fall, and mid Spring application are typically the best for tall fescue fertilization.
 Some schedules call for a summer application.
 My preference is to avoid summer applications for the cool weather grasses as there is a greater chance of fertilizer burn.
-Tall Fescue requires 3-5 Pounds of Nitrogen per year in your applications.
+Tall Fescue fertilization requires 3-5 Pounds of Nitrogen per year in your applications.

 Another area to be careful of is to make sure that the Spring application is not too heavy as excess nitrogen will promote excessive shoot growth and potentially rob the lawn of more important root growth.
 To accomplish this you may want to apply fertilizer at the rate 1.5# per 1000Sq ft in September, 1.5# per 1000 Sq ft again in October and .5 to 1 # per 1000 Sq Ft in mid spring.
 The use of a slow release fertilizer is preferable.
 Most any of the commercially available fertilizers will work well on your Tall Fescue Lawn.
 It is important to make sure it is a “balanced” fertilizer for lawns such as a 27-4-6 or 20-5-15 as examples and that you take into account the amount of nitrogen required by your grass type.
 Read more on calculating precise application rates based on your lawns requirements here.